robertelandrews/walmart_scm_forecasting/README.md

-# walmart_scm_forecasting
+# Walmart Demand Forecasting
+## Robert Andrews (robertlandrews@gmail.com)
 This repository contains an LSTM time-series model to estimate Walmart US demand by way of sales predictions.
 Data processing and presentation is included as well.
-I plan to add other kinds of analyses in the future, so the existing repo will continue to evolve
+I plan to add other kinds of analyses in the future, so the existing repo will continue to evolve.